Flat Rate $4.99 Shipping on All Orders. Free Shipping on orders $99+.

 Mistake 2: Using a clay bar to remove scratches from the surface of the paint

 A clay bar does NOT remove any scratches from the surface of the paint because it contains no abrasives.
 A clay bar is useful for when a car’s paint feels rough and is no longer smooth to the touch as it can help restore that nice smooth feeling you once knew and loved.
 Additionally, people have asked if a clay bar removes oxidation from the paint.
-It only removes a very light oxidation from the paint, and if your car is severely oxidized we recommend polishing the car for better results.
+It only removes a very light amount of oxidation from the paint, and if your car is severely oxidized we recommend polishing the car for better results.

 Mistake 3: Cross contaminating towels

 Many people make the mistake of using just one towel to clean their entire car.
 It’s counterproductive to use a towel to dry your tires and then immediately use that same towel on the paint of the car.
 The contaminants and grime from the car tire is now in direct contact with the paint.
-This not only scratches and mars the paint, but also causes imperfections with it.
+This not only scratches and mars the paint, but causes imperfections with it as well.
 Be smart and color code various towels for different parts of the car to ensure a better cleaning experience!

 Mistake 4: Not drying your car after a coin-wash